gvwilson/buildtogether.tech/src/tooling/index.md

 problems and share plugins.

 But calling VS Code is the world's most popular IDE is misleading.
-If you open [%i "IDE!in browser" %]developer tools[%/i%]. in Firefox, Chrome, or Edge, you will be shown an HTML browser that's smart enough to tell you which bits of CSS are in effect where, a console that displays messages from the JavaScript running in the page, a breakpointing debugger ([%x debugging %]), a network
+If you open developer tools[%i "IDE!in browser" %]. in Firefox, Chrome, or Edge, you will be shown an HTML browser that's smart enough to tell you which bits of CSS are in effect where, a console that displays messages from the JavaScript running in the page, a breakpointing debugger ([%x debugging %]), a network